Board of Directors

 Steven Skala AO

-Steven M. Skala AO B.A., LL.B.(Hons)(Qld.), B.C.L.
-(Oxon.) is Vice Chairman, Australia and New Zealand, of Deutsche Bank AG.
-He is Chairman of Wilson HTM Investment Group Limited, and is a Director of the Australian Broadcasting Corporation and Hexima Limited.
+Steven M. Skala AO B.A., LL.B (Hons)(Qld), BCL(Oxon.) is Vice Chairman, Australia and New Zealand, of Deutsche Bank AG.
+He is Chairman of Wilson HTM Investment Group Limited and BlueChilli Technology Pty Ltd, and is a Director of the Australian Broadcasting Corporation, Hexima Limited and The Centre for Independent Studies.
 Steven is Vice President of the Board of the Walter & Eliza Hall Institute of Medical Research and Deputy Chairman of The General Sir John Monash Foundation.
-He is a Member of the International Council of the Museum of Modern Art (MoMA) in New York, the Advisory Council of the Australian Innovation Research Centre, the Global Foundation and the Grievance Tribunal of Cricket Australia.
-He is a former director of Max Capital Group Limited, the Channel Ten Group, The King Island Company Limited, Rothschild Australia e-Fund Investors Pty Ltd and The Australian Ballet, a past Chairman of Film Australia Limited and the Australian Centre for Contemporary Art and a former Trustee of the Sir Zelman Cowen Foundation for Medical Research.
+He is a Member of the International Council of the Museum of Modern Art (MoMA) in New York and the Global Foundation.

 Dr Gary Weiss